antonKozyriatskyi/sked/README.md

 # Sked
-Application that displays timetable for all students of State University of Telecommunications
+Application that displays timetable for all students and teachers of State University of Telecommunications

 ## LICENSE
 ```